 Of this second floor, I want to highlight the use of the Garden in the exhibition.
 This has been one of my favourite places in the museum since I discovered it last year, and I often go there to read and live a sort of magical alternate reality.
 But seeing it play its magic as part of the exhibition, with the Buddhist red moon reflected in the water, and the beautiful dresses floating like godlike figures, made me more than happy.
 I loved it!

-Words cited come from the exhibition labels.
+**Words cited from exhibition labels.